cython/cython/docs/src/userguide/freethreading.rst

 Cython 3.1 and upwards has some basic support for this build of Python.
-Note that this support *is experimental* and is planned to remain experimental for at least as long as the Freethreading build is experimental in the CPython interpreter.
+Note that this support *is experimental* and is planned to remain experimental for at least as long as the free-threaded build is experimental in the CPython interpreter.

 This section of documentation documents the extent of the support and the